I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdftimer/nf-wdftimer-wdftimerstop.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
-<p>When a driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550054">WdfTimerStart</a>, its timer object is added to the system's queue of timer objects.
-If the timer is not a periodic timer, the system removes the timer object from the queue after the timer's "due time" has elapsed.
-If the timer is a periodic timer, the timer object remains in the queue until the driver calls <b>WdfTimerStop</b>. </p>

-<p>For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.</p>

-<p><b>WdfTimerStop</b> must be called at IRQL = PASSIVE_LEVEL if the <i>Wait</i> parameter is <b>TRUE</b>.
-Otherwise, this method must be called at IRQL &lt;= DISPATCH_LEVEL.</p>

-<p></p>

-<p>Do not call <b>WdfTimerStop</b> from inside <a href="wdf.evttimerfunc">EvtTimerFunc</a> with the <i>Wait</i> parameter set to <b>TRUE</b>.
-Doing so may result in deadlock.</p>

-<p>The following code example stops a specified timer and waits for all of the driver's queued DPCs to execute.</p>

-<p>When a driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550054">WdfTimerStart</a>, its timer object is added to the system's queue of timer objects.
+<p>When a driver calls <a href="..\wdftimer\nf-wdftimer-wdftimerstart.md">WdfTimerStart</a>, its timer object is added to the system's queue of timer objects.
 If the timer is not a periodic timer, the system removes the timer object from the queue after the timer's "due time" has elapsed.
 If the timer is a periodic timer, the timer object remains in the queue until the driver calls <b>WdfTimerStop</b>. </p>

 <p>For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.</p>